Pangjing-Wu/fusion-start/README.md

 ### 1. Upload Environment Content
-Upload all of the `.sh` scripts to the default diractory of current shell.
+Upload all of the `.sh` scripts to the default directory of the current shell.

 ### 2. Make Scripts Executable
 Before running, ensure all scripts have execute permissions: